 To prevent this, the dentist can perform root canal therapy to remove the pulp, clean the cavity and apply treatment to prevent infection.

 You may suspect there’s pulp damage from the amount of pain you are having.
 The dentist will want to see you right away and based on what he finds, may want to perform a root canal and then cover the weakened tooth with a crown.

-Root Canal Cost: Charges for a root canal can total from $1,500 to $2,000.
-At least part of the cost is covered by dental insurance.
+Root Canal Cost: How much to fix a chipped tooth with root canal?
+Charges for a root canal can total from $1,500 to $2,000.
+Part of the cost to fix chipped tooth is covered by dental insurance.